 ASAP is a fun, home-like environment where school-age kids spend the hours after school while their parents are at work.
 Our highly-qualified staff provides daily homework support, unique enrichment activities and opportunities for free choice in safe and nurturing surroundings.
 Each day the children arrive with smiles on their faces ready for their after school time to be filled with STEM activities,fun literacy workshops, multi-cultural art activities and outside play, to name a few.
 Parents arriving early for the 6 pm pick up often meet with resistance from their children: “Why did you come so early?”

-Family Network's After School Activity Program, or ASAP, originated at the beginning of the 2004-2005 school year in collaboration with North Shore School District 112 to meet the needs of working parents.
+Family Focus Highland Park's, formerly Family Network, After School Activity Program, or ASAP, originated at the beginning of the 2004-2005 school year in collaboration with North Shore School District 112 to meet the needs of working parents.
 District 112 allocated one classroom at Wayne Thomas School for ASAP's first school year.
 A measure of our success was increased demand for the subsequent year when a classroom was added at Indian Trail School.
 A second classroom was added at Wayne Thomas during the '07-'08 school year followed by a move to Oak Terrace School.

 ASAP served over 70 children each year until the 2012-13 school year when our attendance jumped to over 100.
-Our registration for 2016-2017 has reached 150 students with a waiting list at each ASAP site.
+Our registration for 2017-2018 reached over 150 students with a waiting list at each ASAP site.

 At Oak Terrace School - students in kindergarten through fifth grade attending Wayne Thomas and Oak Terrace Schools